klaytn/klaytn-docs/docs/dapp/sdk/caver-js/sending-transaction.md

 touch testcaver.js
 ```

-We will be writing our code in this file to send a transaction for transfering KLAY.
+We will be writing our code in this file to send a transaction to transfer KLAY.

 ### 5. Connect to Klaytn Node <a id="5.-connect-to-klaytn-node"></a>